Skip to content

 man hugging a wild lion for clickbait

-While clickbait is great for increasing page views, driving traffic to your website or generating more social shares for your content, its misleading nature can tarnish the reputation of reputable news sources that share content with a misleading headline.
-When people click on a piece of content on social media, there is an expectation to view content that meets the expectation set by the headline.
+When people click on a piece of content on social media, they are expecting to view content that matches the expectations set by the headline.
 If you don't deliver on this, people may begin to question the credibility of the content which can cause damage to your brand

 2. Propaganda